uWhisp/hubot-db-heimdall/README.md

 `hubot give me <level> access to <database> database`

+The `level` corresponds to the Vault role you want to use to access the specified `database`.
+A useful pattern would be to have `readonly` and `readwrite` levels, and different databases for different environments, so you could do something like this:

+`hubot give me readonly access to production database`

 ### Store a user's Vault token

 `hubot set vault token [for <user> ] <token>`

+This command sets a Vault token for the sender user or for the specified user.
+Note that only admins can set tokens for other users.
+See [hubot-auth](https://github.com/hubot-scripts/hubot-auth).

 ### Remove a user's Vault token

 `hubot reset vault token [for <user> ]`

+This removes a stored Vault token for the sender user or from the specified user.
+As with the set command, only admins can reset tokens for other users.

 ## Installation